Chapter 2 : Detention With The Beast

 Narcissa sighed.
 There went her friends, off to the cozy arms of their beds where they would be kept warm by the fireplace.
 She pitied herself.
 It was terrible.
 When the hall was completely deserted, she stood up and faced the big blonde beast.

 She decided it best to say nothing and get started straightaway.
 Where to begin?
 Should she gather the goblets or stack the plates?
 Professor Septima had taken both Lucius’s and her wands so they wouldn’t even attempt to use any magic.
 Narcissa shook her head.
 For the first time in her life, she actually felt bad for Muggles.
 They had to do things like this every day.
 She glanced over at Lucius and froze when she realized that he still hadn’t moved from his seat.

-“Maybe it’s because you’re always so focused on yourself, you arrogant barbarian,” Narcissa spat at him.
-“Oh, and next time you confront Drew, don’t you dare use his blood status against him.
-He may be a half-blood, but he’s a more honorable half-blood than you are a pure-blood.”
+He stared at her with a straight face.
+She didn’t know if he was as angry as she was (she doubted it) or if he was mentally ridiculing her, but she didn’t care.
+She decided to continue, “Oh, and next time you confront Drew, don’t you dare use his blood status against him.
+He may be a Half-blood, but he’s a more honorable Half-blood than you are a Pureblood.”

 Surprisingly, Lucius didn’t argue back.
-In fact, he just stood there, staring at Narcissa and lost deep in thought.
-She turned around to continue cleaning before Lucius suddenly spoke up.
+In fact, he just stood there, staring at Narcissa, lost deep in thought.
+She turned around and started to clean again before Lucius suddenly spoke up.

 “You don't know the first real thing about Drew.
 If you knew what I know, you wouldn't be defending him so pathetically,” Lucius gritted, his eyes slashing across Narcissa's taken aback expression.

 "How silly of me, but it sounds as if you were proposing the mere idea of you two having been acquainted in the past."